supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/1-Explore-Azure-Databricks.md

 After completing this lab, you will be able to:

- - Provision an Azure Databricks workspace.
+ - Task 1: Provision an Azure Databricks workspace
- - Create a cluster.
+ - Task 2: Create a cluster
- - Use Spark to analyze a data file.
+ - Task 3: Use Spark to analyze a data file
- - Create and query table.
+ - Task 4: Create and query table

  ### Estimated timing: 45 minutes